 - In a medium sized mixing bowl, combine bell pepper, shallots, and garlic; set aside.

-- In a small mixing bowl, whisk together soy sauce, fish sauce, honey, sugar, sriracha, salt, and pepper; set aside.
+- In another small mixing bowl, whisk together soy sauce, fish sauce, honey, sugar, sriracha, salt, and pepper; set aside.

-- When the wok or skillet is hot, add grapeseed oil (or another high temp oil) and add chicken.
+- When the wok or skillet is hot, add grapeseed oil (or another high temp oil, i.e. avocado oil, canola oil, peanut oil) and add chicken.
 Season with salt and pepper, and stir, breaking up until cooked through.
 Remove the chicken and set aside.

 - Add chicken back to the Wok along with the sauce & basil leaves.
 Stir to combine, cover and cook an additional few minutes, until basil is wilted.

-- Serve with rice or quinoa and garnish with green onions.
+- Serve with rice and garnish with green onions.